Passports & Visas

 Bring a supply of commonly used medications.
 The most common health problems associated with travelling are diarrhea and upset stomach.
 Your pharmacist will be able to provide you with suggestions.
 It is important to carry your own medical kit with you.

 Suggested items: sunglasses, a sunscreen with a SPF of 30 or more, an umbrella, a camera, a travel alarm clock, pen and paper, several safety pins, a travel sewing kit, and washcloths.

 Standard courtesy always applies when taking photos.
 Please ask permission before photographing people and ask parents if you want to take a photo of children.
 Most people like having their picture taken.
 In some countries, taking pictures of military personnel, police, their equipment and installations is prohibited.
 For reasons of physical safety, some people may prefer not to have their pictures taken.
 This is particularly true in politically sensitive situations.

 Guard against pickpockets.
 Never carry your billfold in your back pocket.
 An under-the-clothes money belt or pouch is advised for your cash and passport.
 In crowded busy marketplaces, purse or wallet snatching is a distinct possibility.
 Keeping things safe in bags or pockets that are zipped or buttoned so no stranger can easily reach in is less hassle than replacing them.

 Also use common sense methods to guard against being targeted.
 Avoid pulling out and counting large amounts of cash in public places.
 Walk with others and in well lit areas.
 Take your cues from your tour guide and leaders.

-Our desire is that discussions that touch on politics are viewed as opportunities for learning and understanding between people rather than promoting specific political viewpoints or speaking to the detriment of others.
+Our desire is that discussions that touch on politics are viewed as opportunities for learning and understanding rather than promoting political viewpoints or speaking to the detriment of others.